microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

 ## How to Program the Curiosity Nano

 1. Connect the Curiosity Nano to the computer with a USB Type-C Cable
+2. Open the project folder in MPLAB X IDE
-2. Press the Programming Button (arrow into the Microcontroller)
+3. Press the Programming Button (arrow into the microcontroller) on the top toolbar
 ![Programming Button](./images/programmingIcon.PNG)
-3. Select the Curiosity Nano from the list
+4. Select the Curiosity Nano from the list
 ![Selecting a tool](./images/toolSelect.PNG)
-4. Wait for the code to compile and programming to complete
+5. Wait for the code to compile and programming to complete

 ## Operation

 The CLB on the Curiosity Nano is used as a state machine for the LED.
 On power-up, the LED blinks at (nominally) 7.8 Hz.
 Each time SW0 is pressed on the Curiosity Nano, the state machine advances.
-The table below shows the outputs for each button press.
+The table below shows the behavior for each button press.

 | State | LED Behavior |
 | ------------ | ------------ |